 The Office of the Chief of Police is the highest level of the UCA Police Department hierarchy.
 The Office of the Chief provides the leadership and administration of the Police Department, and is responsible for overseeing the operations of the functional subdivisions of the Department.
 The Chief of Police provides assistance to, and ensures cooperation with, all UCAPD personnel, other law enforcement agencies, university departments, members of the university community, and the university administration.
 In addition, the Office of the Chief assists in maintaining police and public safety services to the academic community by providing a number of services and functions.
 The Office provides police recruitment and training programs for the department, investigates all citizen and internal complaints, develops departmental policies and procedures, conducts special investigations, develops and coordinates emergency preparedness and disaster plans, and conducts departmental planning and research.

-The Office of the Chief of Police is comprised of the Chief of Police, the Administrative Services Commander, who also serves as the Chief’s Executive Officer, the Standards and Training Commander, and an Administrative Specialist.
+The Office of the Chief of Police is comprised of the Chief of Police, the Administrative Services Commander, who also serves as the Chief’s Executive Officer, the Community Outreach and Programs Commander, and an Administrative Specialist.

 Commander, Administrative Services

-The Standards and Training Commander, who holds the rank of Captain, is responsible for the oversight of professional and career development programs, staff inspections and other standards-related programming, and training.
+The Community Outreach and Programs Commander, who holds the rank of Lieutenant, is responsible for the oversight of community outreach programs, social media and other related programming, and training.